MarkH817/lion-byte.com/src/posts/building-rpjournal.md

 As the notes spanned over about a dozen pages, I wanted to move towards a more compact format.
 I spent a couple days transferring my notes to a single Google Docs file with the same structure as my college class lectures.
-It's still my current solution, since I became very effecient with the learned shortcuts.
+It's still my current solution, since I became very efficient with the learned shortcuts.

 Although I am largely satisfied with typing it all out, I still find myself needing to keep a couple sheets and sticky notes at my side.
 I'm perfectly fine